An independent guide to Val Thorens

 These chalets are in the Balcons de Val Thorens, which now has a small pool, and spa.
 Chalets 1 and 2 sleep 10 people, and chalet 3 is for 14.

 Chalet Eliane is above the medical centre in the rue du Soleil, and sleeps 6-7 people.
+It's a handy location if you have young children doing ski school starting at a snow garden.

 Have you stayed at a chalet in Val Thorens?
 Leave a comment, to help other people choose their chalet.